 |Undergraduate Graduation Rate (for those who began their studies in 2014)||21%*|

 Monroe Community College

 Monroe Community College (MCC) is a 2-year, public institution.
-The college offers more than 90 programs in areas such as engineering technology, education, information technology, computer science and management.
-The majority of its programs are in trade career training; students can prepare for such diverse careers as chef, machinist, paramedic, dental hygienist or office administrator.
+The college offers more than 100 programs in areas such as engineering technology, education, information technology, computer science and management.
+The majority of its programs are in trade career training; students can prepare for such diverse positions as a chef, machinist, paramedic, dental hygienist or office administrator.

 Associate of Applied Science in Computer Information Systems

 Students obtain foundational skills in systems configuration, systems support and technical communications to prepare them for entry-level employment in support and programming positions.
 This program includes training in systems analysis and design, programming languages, database design, database management and hardware repair.

 Associate of Applied Science in Visual Communications Technology - Graphic Design

 Students in this program are prepared for careers in the graphic design and printing industries.
 They receive hands-on experience working in the computer laboratory and also take coursework in mass media, design history and graphic production.

 Associate of Applied Science in Air Conditioning Technology

 This program provides training for positions such as service technician, sales representative or systems designer in the HVAC (heating, ventilating and air conditioning) industry.
 Courses include technical math, air conditioning theory, heating systems and technical writing.